-If children with cancer, seizures, or other horrible diseases/illnesses find relief through cannabis, by Florida law, they have the right to legally consume this medicine in addition to consuming it at school as long as it is in the form of an oil, capsule, or edible.
+By Florida law, children with certain debilitating diseases have the right to legally consume medical marijuana in addition to consuming it at school, as long as it is in the form of an oil, capsule, or edible.
 At the end of the day, Florida school districts will have to put concrete cannabis policies in place and stand by them, but setting policy takes time, so it may be a little while before the policies are fully finalized.

 Article by: Nicole Skrobin